-An athame, traditionally a double edged small dagger, is used to ritually cut and direct energy.
+An athame, traditionally a double-edged small dagger, is used to ritually cut and direct energy.
 Most Wiccan beliefs say it should never be used to draw blood.
-A boline is a working blade used to cut herbs, cords and other items during Wiccan rituals.
+A boline is a working blade used to cut herbs, cords, and other items during Wiccan rituals.
 Some traditions use swords instead and most consider an athame a symbol of the element of Air.

 Candles are used in many religions both for the symbolism of fire and light.
-A Wiccan altar often includes a central Altar Candle as well as candles for the God and Goddess and for specific spell or ritual symbolism.
+A Wiccan altar often includes a central Altar Candle as well as candles for the God and Goddess and for a specific spell or ritual symbolism.

 A cauldron represents the womb of the Goddess - a place of birth or creation and is often used in Wiccan spells and rituals.
 Many Wiccan beliefs give thanks and offerings to the Gods using a lovely offering bowl.